The Chauffeur: Background and recording

-The lyrics to "The Chauffeur" predate the lead vocalist Simon Le Bon's joining of Duran Duran, (Note: Le Bon was hired as Duran Duran's lead singer in May 1980.
-According to Le Bon, "it was that existing body of work, which got me the gig, and made me such a valuable prospect to the largely lyric-less Duran Duran of 1980".
-Prior to his arrival, the group had gone through a few vocalists, beginning with the original lead singer Stephen Duffy.) having been originally written in his personal notebook of poetry.
-He began compiling the book in 1977, using it to write lyrics and poems for songs while performing in earlier bands such as Dog Days and Rov Ostrov.
+Before attending the University of Birmingham, the vocalist Simon Le Bon spent part of his gap year in 1979 volunteering at Gvulot, a kibbutz in southern Israel.
+(Note: Zaleski dates Le Bon's time at Gvulot to 1978, while Le Bon has recalled being there in 1979.)
+During his time there, he wrote the lyrics to "The Chauffeur" in a personal notebook he had begun compiling in 1977, which he used to write lyrics and poems while performing with earlier bands such as Dog Days and Rov Ostrov.
 Le Bon later presented the notebook to Duran Duran at his audition, and according to the band, his original vision for "The Chauffeur" was more acoustic.
 He recalled that, prior to joining the group, he would sing and play songs like "The Chauffeur" on guitar.